Academic Life

 GRACE students achieve academic excellence as demonstrated in their daily learning experiences and measured through standardized testing.

-MAP testing occurs three times each year (fall, winter and spring).
+STAR testing occurs three times each year (fall, winter and spring).
 The fall results help determine strengths and weaknesses and curricular areas in need of focus.
 Winter testing provides a “checkpoint” for the students tested to determine if any mid-term adjustments are required.
 Spring testing provides a measure of student progress over the course of the year.

-Since MAP assessments are designed to measure individual student’s academic performance, each test is unique and the questions are based on the student responses and current achievement level.
+Since STAR assessments are designed to measure individual student’s academic performance, each test is unique and the questions are based on the student responses and current achievement level.
 The computer adjusts the difficulty level of the questions as the test progresses.
 Because each test is unique, teachers are better able to assess student progress over the course of the year and determine where students may need additional instruction.